Fourier transform on graded Lie algebras: Restriction

 Now consider the following diagram,

-From (\ref{eq3.1}), proving is same as proving, Which is from the above diagram is same as proving, But the last term is isomorphic to the stalk of Which is indeed $0$ as $(\mc{O}'',\mc{L}'')\in \ms{I}(\mf{m}_n)^{\cu}$. \end{proof}
+From (\ref{eq3.1}), proving is the same as proving, Which is from the above diagram is same as proving, But the last term is isomorphic to the stalk of Which is indeed $0$ since $(\mc{O}'',\mc{L}'')\in \ms{I}(\mf{m}_n)^{\cu}$. \end{proof}